marco-ht/libft/README.md

 - **includes/**: Contains all the necessary header files.
 - **srcs/**: Contains the implementation of each function.
-- **tests/**: Contains test cases for verifying the correctness of each function.
 - **Makefile**: Automates the compilation process.

 ## Installation